Boris and Gleb: Veneration

 Boris and Gleb received the crown of martyrdom in 1015.
 The brothers became known as "Strastoterptsy" (Passion-Bearers), since they did not resist evil with violence.

 Boris and Gleb's relics were housed in the Church of St. Basil in Vyshhorod, later destroyed.

 Boris and Gleb were glorified (canonized) by the Orthodox church in Rus' in 1071.

 They were interred at the Vyshhorod Cathedral, which was reconsecrated in their name.
-Many other Ukrainian and Russian churches were later named after them.
+Many other Russian churches were later named after them.

 In 1095, parts of the relics of both saints were moved to Sázava Monastery in Duchy of Bohemia and inserted into one of the altars.

 The Catholic Church canonized the brothers in 1724, during the papacy of Benedict XIII.

 In 2011 a monument to Boris and Gleb was erected in Vyshhorod, Ukraine.
 The authors of the monument are Boris Krylov and Oles Sydoruk.